Joan Maloof

 Maloof was raised in Delaware.
 Her father was a chemical engineer.
 She is the author of five books.
 Her first, Teaching the Trees, was published in 2005, and her second, Among the Ancients, in 2011.
-In 2017, she published The Living Forest with photographer Robert Llewellyn.
+Nature's Temples followed in 2016, with a revised edition released in 2023.
+In 2017, Maloof published The Living Forest with photographer Robert Llewellyn.
+Her latest book, Treepedia, was published by Princeton University Press in 2021.

 She is a professor emerita at Salisbury University.